bitnami/containers/bitnami/reportserver/README.md

 ## Deprecation Notice

-The ReportServer container is no longer maintained by upstream and is now deprecated.
-This image will no longer be released in our catalog, but already released container images will still persist in the registries.
+The ReportServer container will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## What is ReportServer Community?